sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 - Using Knuth's Dancing Links data structure: sage.combinat.matrices.dancing_links?
 - Using hive model and counting of integer points in a polytope (Using Latte? or ?)

+Status:
+-
+- Avinash : constructed Bellkale-Kumar puzzle pieces ; to be uploaded to sage-combinat

 Implementation of k-tableaux using alpha factorizations